thomasfjen/Klipper_MISC/safe_power_off_tasmota/README.md

         _TASMOTA_SHUTDOWN
         {action_call_remote_method("shutdown_machine")}

 7. DONE!
-If you call the `Shutdown` a shutdown withh delay request will be send to the Tasmota plug, after that the pi shuts down
+If you call the `Shutdown` a shutdown with delay request will be send to the Tasmota plug, after that the pi shuts down